h918m/crowd-funding/README.md

 # crowd-funding

-A crowdfunding dApp built with Solidity and React.
+A crowdfunding dApp built with Solidity and React.js.

 ## Background